nickhachmer/SE101-Arduino-Game-Controller-Project/README.md

 # SE101-Arduino-Game-Controller-Project
-Includes code for an arduino game controller and the 2D Unity game assets used to demo the controller
+Includes code for an arduino game controller and the 2D Unity game assets used to demo the controller.

 Unity game made in Unity 2018.2.13f1